 I’m still processing the fact that Barack and Michelle Obama are no longer in the White House.
 I miss them.
 I am sure you do as well.
 And my disappointment isn’t just about missing President Obama’s leadership (although I do), but it is about what I experienced by watching their lives as a couple.
 It’s about seeing a beautiful display of Black love in the public eye.
-We needed to see that as a community.
-The world needed to see that.
+We needed to see that as a community in order to dispel the myth that an unhappy marriage is the norm for us.
+The world needed to see their love.
 I needed to see it.

 Through their eight years in the White House, I watched many interviews where they answered questions about politics, marriage, parenting, and so much more.
 One interview that still sticks out for me is an interview with Michelle Obama where she was asked about the secret to their strong marriage.
 She simply said, “I really like him….
 I like being with him.”